Novel Model-Independent Approach to Explore New Physics in Five-body Semileptonic Decays: Abstract

 \section{Abstract}

-We derive three parameters associated with the angular distribution of semileptonic five-body decays $D_{(s)}/B_{(s)}\to V\ell^+\nu_{\ell}\,(\ell=e,\mu,\tau)$ with $V\to PPP$, where $V$ and $P$ denote vector and pseudo-scalar particles.
-These parameters, expected to be unity in the Standard Model, may deviate if new physics is involved.
-Our model-independent approach involves deriving the specific form of the angular distribution under the most general form of the decay matrix element $D_{(s)}/B_{(s)}\to V$.
-The outcomes have potential applications in precisely testing the Standard Model and exploring new physics.
-Relevant measurements can be carried out using data obtained from BESIII, Belle~II, and LHCb.
+Substantial contribution of the tensor current in semileptonic decays is regarded as a clear signal for new physics.
+In this work, we propose a model-independent approach to unambiguously test contribution of the tensor current in semileptonic five-body decays $\bar{D}_{(s)}/\bar{B}_{(s)}\to V\ell\bar{\nu}_{\ell}\,(\ell=e,\mu,\tau)$ with $V\to \pi^0\pi^+\pi^-$, where $V$ denotes vector particles.
+We derive three parameters associated with the angular asymmetry, which are always equal to one in the Standard Model regardless the data of form factor but will deviate if contribution of the tensor current doesn't vanish.
+The outcomes have potential applications in precisely testing the Standard Model and searching for new physics.
+Relevant measurements can be performed using data collected by BESIII, Belle~II, and LHCb.